MartinNikolovMarinov/JavaScriptResources/README.md

 By default **this** refers to the global object.
 That could be either window, if the code is running in the **Browser**, or it could be **global** if the code is running in **NodeJS**.
 If **use strict** is used then **this**, used outside of an object, will always refer to **undefined**.

-The following code is written it the global context, ie. no modules, no IIFE, no object/classes, etc. just plain procedural code :
+The following code is written it the global context, ie. no modules, no IIFE, no object/classes, etc. Just plain procedural code :
 ```js
 function fn() {
   const context = this;